Sheet Pan Pork Tenderloin with Herb Pan Sauce

 - Mustard, Dijon - 2 tsp

-- While pork and vegetables roast, return skillet you used to cook the pork to the stovetop.
+While pork and vegetables roast, return skillet you used to cook the pork to the stovetop.
 Reduce heat to medium.
-Add white parts of green onions and butter to heated skillet.
-Saute for 2 minutes.
+Add butter to heated skillet and heat until small bubbles form.
 Whisk in flour.

-- Slowly pour stock into skillet while whisking, scraping up any browned bits on the bottom of the pan.
+Slowly pour stock (portion for pan sauce) into skillet while whisking, scraping up any browned bits on the bottom of the pan.
 Continue cooking, whisking frequently, until sauce thickens, 3 to 4 minutes.

-- Remove skillet from heat and whisk in lemon juice, mustard, and green parts of green onions.
+Remove skillet from heat and whisk in lemon juice, mustard, and parsley.
 Taste and season with some salt and pepper.

-- Slice pork and serve with vegetables.
+Slice pork and serve over quinoa with vegetables on the side.
 Spoon pan sauce over everything.
 Enjoy!